 • Pupils under 15 years old: free

-A small note for you is that you need to bring identification as proof so the ticket sales staff can apply the correct price to you.
+A small note for you: you need to bring identification as proof so the ticket sales staff can apply the correct price to your ticket.

 Unique architecture of Hanoi Flag Tower

-The Flag Tower has a height of about 33m, including the flagpole which is 44m, so from afar visitors can easily see the Hanoi Flagpole.
-The general structure includes 3 base floors and 1 tower, connecting the floors with a spiral staircase for movement.
+The Flag Tower stands at about 33m, including the 44m flagpole, so from afar, visitors can easily see the Hanoi Flagpole.
+The general structure includes 3 base floors and 1 tower, connected by a spiral staircase.

 Hanoi Flag Tower

-The base floors are shaped like a truncated square pyramid, gradually getting smaller, overlapping each other, and surrounded by bricks.
-The first floor is each 42.5m long; 3.1m high, with two brick stairs leading up.
-Second floor, each length is 27m; 3.7m high with 4 doors, above each door are engraved with Chinese characters such as: “Nghênh Húc” (welcoming the morning light) in the east, “Hồi Quang” (reflected light) in the west, “Hướng Minh” ” (towards the light) in the South, the North door has no inscription.
+The base floors are shaped like a truncated square pyramid, gradually decreasing in size, overlapping one another, and surrounded by bricks.
+The first floor is 42.5m long and 3.1m high, with two brick stairs leading up.
+Second floor, each length is 27m; 3.7m high with 4 doors, above each door are engraved with Chinese characters such as: “Nghênh Húc” (welcoming the morning light) in the east, “Hồi Quang” (reflected light) in the west, “Hướng Minh” (towards the light) in the South, the North door has no inscription.
 The third floor, each length is 12.8 m, 5.1 m high, has a door to the stairs facing the North.

 Hanoi Flag Tower

-The upper floor is the body of the flagpole, which is 18.2m high, has an eight-sided cylindrical shape, gradually getting smaller up, each bottom edge is about 2m wide.
-Inside the pillar’s body, there are 54 spiral steps up to the top.
+The upper floor is the body of the flagpole, which is 18.2m high, has an eight-sided cylindrical shape that gradually tapers upwards, and each bottom edge is about 2m wide.
+Inside the pillar, there are 54 spiral steps leading to the top.
 The cylinder’s heart is illuminated by 39 rosette-shaped holes and 6 fan-shaped holes.
-These holes are placed along the cylindrical sides, each side has 4 to 5 holes.
-Thanks to that design therefore the inside of the pillar has natural light and the air always ventilated.
+These holes are placed along the cylindrical sides; each side has 4 to 5 holes.
+Thanks to that design, the inside of the pillar receives natural light, and the air is always well-ventilated.

 Hanoi Flag Tower

 The remaining part is the top of the Hanoi Flag Tower.
 From a distance, this part looks like an octagonal building, functioning as a guard post.
-This watchtower is 3.3m high, has 8 windows on 8 sides.
-In the middle of the floor there is also a round cylindrical column, 40cm in diameter, reaching to the top – that is where the flagpole is placed.
+This watchtower is 3.3m high and has 8 windows on each of its 8 sides.
+In the middle of the floor, there is also a round cylindrical column, 40cm in diameter, reaching to the top – that is where the flagpole is placed.

 Hanoi Flag Tower

 According to the design, the flag hung on top of the Hanoi Flag Tower is 4m wide, 6m long, and has a surface area of 24m².
-The flag is made of non-glossy fabric, sewn with 3 threads, and the flag tail is quilted many times to be able to withstand strong winds.
+The flag is made of non-glossy fabric, sewn with 3 threads, and its tail is quilted multiple times to withstand strong winds.

-From the Hanoi Flag Tower lookout, looking out into the distance, you can see a quite large area inside and outside the ancient Thang Long citadel.
+From the Hanoi Flag Tower lookout, you can see quite a large area both inside and outside the ancient Thang Long citadel.

 Hanoi Flag Tower

-From the North of the Flagpole, you can see many ancient relics such as Main Gate, Rear Palace, North Gate; East facing the Post Office reflecting on Hoan Kiem Lake; to the west is Ba Dinh Square, Ho Chi Minh Mausoleum and the open space is to the south.
+From the North of the Flagpole, you can see many ancient relics such as the Main Gate, the Rear Palace, the North Gate, East facing the Post Office reflecting on Hoan Kiem Lake; to the west is Ba Dinh Square, the Ho Chi Minh Mausoleum, and the open space is to the south.

 Source: collected by An